Sidney Dillon Ripley: Smithsonian Institution

 He served as secretary of the Smithsonian Institution from 1964 to 1984.
 He set out to reinvigorate and expand the Smithsonian, building new museums, including the Anacostia Neighborhood Museum, now the Anacostia Community Museum, Cooper-Hewitt, National Design Museum, Hirshhorn Museum and Sculpture Garden, Renwick Gallery, National Air and Space Museum, National Museum of African Art, Enid A. Haupt Garden, the underground quadrangle complex known as the S. Dillon Ripley Center, and the Arthur M. Sackler Gallery.

 In 1967, he helped found the Smithsonian Folklife Festival, and in 1970, he helped found Smithsonian magazine.
 He believed that 75% to 80% of then-living animal species would become extinct in the next 25 years.

 In 1985 he was awarded the Presidential Medal of Freedom, the highest civilian award of the United States.
 He was awarded honorary degrees from 15 colleges and universities, including Brown, Yale, Johns Hopkins, Harvard, and Cambridge.
 He was a member of the National Academy of Sciences, the American Philosophical Society, and the American Academy of Arts and Sciences.
+He was awarded the Daughters of the American Revolution's Medal of Honor by President General Patricia Walton Shelby.

-Ripley successfully defended the National Museum of Natural History against a lawsuit that objected to the Dynamics of Evolution exhibit.
+Ripley successfully defended the National Museum of Natural History against a lawsuit that objected to the Dynamics of Evolution exhibit. he died in Washington DC on March 12 2001 at age 87 of complications from Alzheimer’s disease.